ehbrandon/icj-consortium.org/_posts/2015-03-25-Addressing-SGBC-State-of-the-Art-and-Ways-Forward.md

 ---

-###### Registration is required, so we please ask interested parties to register at the following link - [**Register**](http://www.eventbrite.com/e/public-panel-sexual-and-gender-based-crimes-sgbc-the-state-of-the-art-and-ways-forward-registration-15925401304)
+###### Registration is required, so we kindly ask interested parties to register at the following link - [**Register**](http://www.eventbrite.com/e/public-panel-sexual-and-gender-based-crimes-sgbc-the-state-of-the-art-and-ways-forward-registration-15925401304)

 ---